• Purchasing day passes does not make you eligible for any Intramural activities.

 • A decision regarding the length of any suspension involves numerous factors - the severity of the act, prior precedent, as well as the possible results of the act.

 • The Intramural Program Coordinator is also bound to report any and all incidents that violate the Student Code of Conduct.
-Certainly any incidents that involve threatening words or action, the illegal use of alcohol, violations of the Universities harassment code, and/or damage or destruction of University property will be reported to the Campus Community Police for follow-up within the Student Code of Conduct.
+Any incidents that involve threatening words or action, the illegal use of alcohol or drugs, violations of the University's harassment code, and/or damage or destruction of University property will be reported to the Campus Community Police for follow-up within the Student Code of Conduct.

-• Once the player(s) are notified they and their captain have every right to appeal the suspension and request a meeting with the Intramural Sports Appeals Committee to discuss the suspension.
+• Once the player(s) are notified they and their captain have the right to appeal the suspension and request a meeting with the Intramural Sports Appeals Committee to discuss the suspension.

 • Once an appeals meeting has been scheduled, the captain of the offending team and the player(s) being suspended are both required to attend the meeting.